Revised August 2017

 As well as hymns on this website, a number of hymns in Singing the Faith itself draw on images of athlecitc endeavour (from Hebrews 11 and elsewhere).
 (Remember, if you click on the links, below you will find that each hymn post includes the kind of notes that we hope to add to every hymn on this website.)

 The head that once was crowned with thorns (StF 312) sings of the pursuit of glory through endeavour and suffering.
 The image of Jesus’ “crown of thorns” offers a striking contrast to the Olympian laurel wreath.

 Jesus, all for Jesus (StF 555) by Northern Irish songwriter Robin Mark, in collaboration with Jennifer Atkinson.
 Their words pick up on the theme of ambition and hope that underpins all athletics competitions.
 Very simply, the song says that, by surrendering our “ambitions, hopes and plans” into Jesus’ hands, we will experience the freedom that derives from God’s love and grace.

 Take my life and let it be (StF 566).
 Here is a text that embraces our physicality and the very great potential of our bodies.
 In verse 2, for example, we pray:

 take my feet, and let them be

-What other hymns are appropriate to Olympian reflection?
+What other hymns are appropriate for worship reflection around sporting events?
 If you have suggestions, do get in touch by emailing us at email@example.com.